thorium-dev-group/dexible-contracts/contracts/README.md

 `fill`

 This is the primary function to settle fill requests through Dexible.
-It can only be called by relays and cannot be recursively called by any other contract or relay.
+It can only be called by Dexible-owned relays and cannot be recursively called by any other contract or relay.
 The purpose of the function is to:

 * Verify the trader has sufficient funds to trade (input token)
 * Verify the trader has given the Settlement contract sufficient approval to spend input tokens
-* Verify the trader has enough gas to pay for the trade
 * Transfer input tokens to a specified IDexRouter address
 * Delegate token swapping to the specified IDexRouter
 * Verify that post-trade output token balances satisfied the trader's expectation
-* Deduct fees from the trader's gas tank balance
-* Pay the dev team the Dexible fee (currently fixed at .0029E)
 * Reimburse the relay wallet (caller) with sufficient funds to pay the txn fee

 The fill function relies on a trycatch mechanism to catch problems that may occur due to slippage and still allows the txn to succeed so that relays are reimbursed regardless of trade outcome.
-Certain conditions, however, should be charged back to Dexible since the relay should have checked those conditions prior to sending the txn on-chain (token balance, spend allowance, and gas tank balance for example).
+Certain conditions, however, should be charged back to Dexible since the relay should have checked those conditions prior to sending the txn on-chain (token balance and spend allowance).
+The fill relies on an IDEXRouter implementation, and currently the only one in use is ZrxRouter.
+This relies on the 0x Dex Aggregator to fulfill token swaps and extract an appropriate fee from the output token.

 <br/>

 #### Risks

 **Dexible-Owned Output Token** <br/>
 Since trades are fully automated, and only Dexible relay wallets can request order fills, it is possible that Dexible could introduce a dummy token, with its own liquidity pool in Uniswap, and submit orders to swap a trader's approved input tokens for its own dummy token.
-While this would completely destroy Dexible's reputation and make the system completely pointless; it is something the community has concerns over.
+While this would completely destroy Dexible's reputation and make the system completely pointless; but it is something some community members have expressed concern over.

 One possible mitigation is to introduce approval checks for both input and output tokens.
 This way, traders who are concerned can pay the additional fees to only allow trades into tokens they approve.
 This would prevent Dexible from swapping into unknown tokens without explicit approval from traders.